Septarian Nodule Properties, Facts and Photos

 Septarian Healing Properties

 Septarian brings deep balancing energy up through the root chakra.
-It can help you to understand things about life or the planet that you may have struggled to fully understand before.
+It can help you understand things about life or the planet that you may have struggled to fully understand previously.

-It harmonises emotions with intellect, creates new ideas and the enthusiasm to follow them through.
-It breaks repetitive routines or patterns of behaviour, improves patience and increases tolerance and endurance.
+It harmonises emotions with intellect, creates new ideas and the enthusiasm to follow them through, breaks repetitive routines or patterns of behaviour, improves patience, and increases tolerance and endurance.

-Septarian is a joyful stone that's emotionally nourishing and calming.
-It can offer support for those who speak in public and can help improve communication within a small group.
+Septarian is a joyful, emotionally nourishing, and calming stone.
+It can support public speakers and help improve communication within a small group.

-Septarian is used by healers as a tool for nurturing and showing care for others.
-Its healing properties can be exceptionally powerful.
-It's often used to aid seasonal affective disorder (SAD).
+It's used in crystal healing as a tool for nurturing and showing care for others.
+The healing properties of septarian are exceptionally powerful and is sometimes used to help with seasonal affective disorder (SAD).

-Septarian can help you learn how to understand your own feelings and emotions.
-It teaches the importance of learning about yourself and appreciating qualities that are unique to you.
+Septarian can help you understand your feelings and emotions.
+It teaches the importance of learning about yourself and to appreciate qualities that are unique to you.

 The ancient energies of septarian can be used to cleanse the aura.
-This helps get rid of feelings and emotions you no longer need and which are likely to be holding you back.
-Cleansing the aura is believed to help the physical body breath more easily.
+This helps eliminate feelings and emotions you no longer need and which are likely to be holding you back.
+Cleansing the aura is believed to help the physical body breathe more easily.

-When used during meditation septarian takes you on a journey into the past.
+When used in meditation, septarian takes you on a journey into the past.
 It helps you look back in a more positive manner at events in your life that weren't so great.
-Deeply buried feelings and emotions can then be gently released as you observe the events from a third person perspective.
+Deeply buried feelings and emotions can then be gently released as you observe the events from a third-person perspective.

 Article Pictures